TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 #### Login Security Setting

 * To strengthen the console access security of IAM members, **Login Security Setting** feature is provided.
-* You can set it globally for all organization services (Cloud, Online Contact, Dooray!, etc.), or set it differently for each service.
+* You can set it globally for all organization services (Cloud, Contiple, Dooray!, etc.), or set it differently for each service.
 ![console_guide_4_en.png](http://static.toastoven.net/toast/console_guide/consoleguide_06_202303_en.png)

 1. Go to the console and access the Organization Management page of the organization you want to set up.